-Leukaemia Busters has a good track record in discovering, developing and then testing its own immunotoxin drugs in early phase clinical trials in patients.
+The Simon Flavell Leukaemia Research Laboratory has a good track record in discovering, developing and then testing its own immunotoxin drugs in early phase clinical trials in patients.
 These early phase trials are designed primarily to determine drug safety and tolerance and secondly efficacy in patients and are undertaken under strictly controlled clinical conditions to ensure the safety and wellbeing of participating patients.

 A two centre (Leeds & Southampton) phase I study of BU12-SAPORIN in adults with relapsed or refractory follicular B-cell lymphoma.
 This clinical study demonstrated the safety of BU12-SAPORIN in patients treated at the highest dose level used with.
 A quarter of patients treated showed a response to treatment with BU12-SAPORIN.